 Uncategorized

-Three-Volume Treasury by Emma Bell Miles Available
+Three-Volume Treasury of the Works of Emma Bell Miles

 This summer, Star Route Books published a three-volume treasury of stories, poems, and illustrations from the pen and imagination of the iconic naturalist, artist and author, Emma Bell Miles (1879–1919), about life in her beloved, southern Appalachian mountains: